kashishpt/quick-type/README.md

 Provides miscellaneous tools to help you write code quicker!

+To use, open the Command Palette (Cmd+Shift+P) and find the feature you would like to use and search for the appropriate category it falls in.

 ## Features

+`Strings`
-- Surround words with quotation marks ', ", or `
+- Surround individual words with quotation marks ', ", or `

+`Data structures`
-- Quickly convert rows of space separated key-value pairs to a map
+- Quickly convert rows of whitespace separated key-value pairs to a map
-    - Current language support: JavaScript, Python, C++, Java
+    - Current language support: JavaScript, Python, Ruby, C++, Java
 - Quickly convert whitespace separated values to an array
-    - Current language support: JavaScript, Python, C++, Java
+    - Current language support: JavaScript, Python, Ruby, C++, Java, OCaml

 ## Requirements